mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 <tr>
 <td>3-5</td>
 <td>The body of the for loop.
 This is the code that is executed as long as the condition is met.</br>
-Note that if the condition of the for loop is always true, then the program will enter what is called an “infinite loop” that leads to a crash.
-For example if the condition was “i>0” instead of “i<=10” then it will cause an infinite loop.
+Note: if the condition of the for loop is always true, then the program will enter what is called an “infinite loop” that leads to a crash.
+For example, if the condition was “i>0” instead of “i<=10”, then it will cause an infinite loop.
 </td>
 </tr>
 </table>

-The loop counter does not have to be increasing, or change by 1.
+The loop counter does not have to be increasing or change by 1.
 The following example prints the even numbers between 10 and -10.
 You start with a counter value equal to 10, and then change by -2 thereafter until the counter becomes smaller than -10.

 ```C#
 for (int i = 10; i >= -10; i = i-2)